 So, does constipation cause high blood sugar levels?
 Or is it the other way around?

-Constipation is a common gastrointestinal issue that results in infrequent or hard stool, blockage, or difficulty to pass stool.
-In order for healthy stool to form, the intestines need to be able to absorb nutrients, bulk stool, and use peristalsis (wave-like movements) along the digestive tract to push the stool out.
+Constipation is a common gastrointestinal issue that results in infrequent or hard stool, blockage, or difficulty in passing stool.
+For healthy stool to form, the intestines need to be able to absorb nutrients, bulk stool, and use peristalsis (wave-like movements) along the digestive tract to push the stool out.

 High blood sugar levels can damage blood vessels in many tissues in your body, including the intestinal wall tissues that support digestion.
 When the intestinal wall is damaged, the body has trouble digesting food, which directly affects proper stool formation.